• Skip to primary navigation

 • Italian Eggplant - the large dark purple but smaller than the Globe ones

-• Japanese Eggplant - despite their name - they are not a stricltly Japanese product - I call them the Asian type ( all Asian shops have them).
-They are light purple, slim and longer than the usual eggplant
+• Japanese Eggplant - despite their name - they are not a strictly Japanese product - I call them the Asian type ( all Asian shops have them).
+They are light purple, slim, and longer than the usual eggplant

-• Rosa Bianca Eggplant - they look the best if you ask me - they have a more delicate flavour
+• Rosa Bianca Eggplant - they look the best if you ask me - they have a more delicate flavor

 • Thai Eggplant - they look like mini watermelons but unless you remove the seeds, they taste quite bitter and they are ideal for curries

 • White eggplant - these look good.
-I use them for all sorts when I find them - they are fab for white curries, or even Baba GAnoush or this egglant dip
+I use them for all sorts when I find them - they are fab for white curries, or even Baba GAnoush or this eggplant dip

 To be very honest with you - I did grow up eating the Globar or the Italian eggplant varieties but I find the Japanese and the white eggplant varieties to be the best ones for this eggplant dip recipe.